 Dover is a tiny city located in the state of Kentucky.
 With a population of 221 people and just one neighborhood, Dover is the 385th largest community in Kentucky.

-Dover is a blue-collar town, with 52.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dover, you'll notice that it is more blue-collar than most other communities in America.
+52.83% of Dover’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dover is a city of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Dover who work in healthcare suport services (15.09%), sales jobs (7.55%), and architecture and engineering (6.60%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dover is worth considering.